 Audit Committee.
-The Audit Committee held four (4) meetings during the year ended December 31, 2014.
+The Audit Committee held seven (7) meetings during the year ended December 31, 2015.
 The audit committee has oversight responsibility for quality and integrity of our consolidated financial statements.
+A copy of the Charter of the Audit Committee is available on our website, located at www.Dyadic.com.

 The committee meets privately with members of our independent registered public accounting firm, has the sole authority to retain and dismiss the independent registered public accounting firm and reviews its performance and independence from management.
 The independent registered public accounting firm has unrestricted access and reports directly to the committee.
 The primary functions of the audit committee are to oversee (i) the audit of our consolidated financial statements and (ii) our internal financial and accounting processes.